Articles related to receiving the torah

 Introduction to Shavuot, the Jewish Holiday - About Judaism

-Shavuot is a Jewish holiday that celebrates the giving of the Torah to the Jews. ...
-This is why Shavuot celebrates the giving and receiving of the Torah in modern ...
+Receiving of the Torah.
+Artist Unknown.
+Shavuot is a Jewish holiday that celebrates the giving of the Torah to the Jews.
+The Talmud tells us that God gave the ...

 Faith in Torah - Belief in Judaism - Revelation at Sinai - About Judaism

 To whom did G-d give the Torah on Mount Sinai?
 Moses.
 And what were the Jewish People doing while Moses was getting the Torah?
 Building a Golden Calf .

 Shavuot, in addition to being a harvest festival, commemorates the Giving of the Torah (Matan Torah) to the Jewish People on Mount Sinai.

 Along with saving the early spring harvest for a harvest festival, Jews also prepare themselves for symbolically receiving the Torah when Shavuot arrives.